Rahul-Raviprasad/Machine-Learning/pandas/pandas.md

 ### How do I select a pandas Series from a DataFrame?
 There are 2 basic object types in pandas
-1. Dataframe: table with columns and rows (A column in a data frame is a series)
+1. DataFrame: table with columns and rows (A column in a data frame is a series)
-2. Series:  you can hold a series separately without having a dataframe.
+2. Series:  you can hold a series separately without having a DataFrame.

 ```python
 import pandas as pd